bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 elements in `a` and `c` that is less or equal to `elem`.
 The number of possible triplets for each `elem` is the product of the counts_.

+- [x] Minimum Time Required
+> You are planning production for an order.
+You have a number of machines that each have a fixed number of days to produce an item.
+Given that all the machines operate simultaneously, determine the minimum number of days to produce the required order.

+_First sort the machines.
+Then we need to find a minimum find of days that give particular `goal` (and one day less must give a value less than a `goal`).
+This is a binary search question where days are the arrays we operate in.
+The bounds for days are `1` and `10^18` since in the worst case there is only one machine that needs `10^9` days to produce an item and we need `10^9` items.
+Recursion might be too deep so we need to use two moving bounds to iteratively keep track where we are.
+Util function `num_items` will, given a number of days, output a number of items that the `machines` can produce._

 ## Sorting
  - [x] Sorting: Bubble sort
  > Given an array of integers, sort the array in ascending order using the Bubble Sort algorithm.